bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Right, so the goal of Erlay is to reduce the bandwidth usage for transaction propagation.
 And one thing I did with the TracePoints is I ran an Erlay patch node from the PR and I ran master node and compared those two and the bandwidths that we're using, they're connecting to the same peers and we could actually measure the bandwidth usage of both.
 We saw the early node using far less, I think only 85% or so, or even less bandwidth for transaction relay than the master node.
-So that's really, and I think that was really helpful for Gleb or at least he communicated that he needs people to actually evaluate his changes and backtest his simulations, for example, in the real world.
+I think that was really helpful for Gleb or at least he communicated that he needs people to actually evaluate his changes and backtest his simulations, for example, in the real world.

 Speaker 1: 00:23:34